Topics

 Disability insurance — replaces your income if you are disabled and can no longer work.
 This disability could be covered in the short term or for longer terms.

 Long-term care insurance — can help pay for the cost of extended care at home or in a facility if you can no longer perform 2 or more daily living activities.
-It can preserve more of your business’ assets to pass onto heirs.
+It can preserve more of your business’ assets to pass on to heirs.

 Remember, estate planning isn’t just about your death.
 It also plans for unfortunate circumstances, such as if you become incapacitated or disabled from a personal injury or illness.